yclas/documentation/seo-classifieds-website.md

 ## Search Engine Optimization for Classifieds Websites

 On your website Yclas automatically sets those elements: h1 tags, meta tags and image alt texts.
-For those of you who just heard those terms I suggest that you find some resources online to read about their importance because I can tell you that they have a significant impact on your site performance and I will briefly explain each one.
+If this is the first time hearing these terms, I suggest that you find some resources online to read about their importance.
+I can tell you that they have a significant impact on your site's performance and I will briefly explain each one.

 ## Image alt text